 Sofia Rotaru, famous Soviet singer

-Sofia was born on August 7, 1947 in Marshintsy village, Chernovtsy region.
-(Until 1940 the village, where the singer was born, was part of Romania.
-After the war the area was attached to the Ukraine).
-She was the second of six children in a family of winegrowers.
-Sofia celebrates her birthday twice.
+Beautiful girl was born on August 7, 1947 in Marshintsy village, Chernovtsy region.
+Until 1940 the village, where the singer was born, was a part of Romania.
+After the war the area was attached to the Ukraine.
+The girl was the second of six children in a family of winegrowers.
+To tell the truth, Sofia celebrates her birthday twice.
 Due to a mistake her birthday in passport is August 9.

 Her blind elder sister Zinaida, who had unique hearing, taught the future star to sing.
 Sofia Mikhailovna calls her the most favorite teacher.
 Their father also loved to sing and had a beautiful voice.